ni/nimi-python/docs/nifgen/session.rst

 .. py:class:: Session

-   An NI-FGEN session to a National Instruments Function Generator.
+   An NI-FGEN session to a National Instruments Signal Generator.

    **Properties**